xyproto/orbiton/README.md

 ## Known bugs

 * After resizing the terminal, the scolling may stop working and everything may be displayed wrong.
-* The behavior of the return key when reaching the end of document or bottom of screen is wrong.
 * Sometimes, pressing return rapidly twice in a row makes the cursor jump up.

 ## Hotkeys